Explaining the 96 GeV Di-photon Anomaly in a Generic 2HDM Type-III: Explanation of the 96 GeV Excesses at LEP and CMS

 In this section, we investigate whether the 2HDM Type-III can explain simultaneously the 96 GeV excesses observed by both LEP (across ADLO) and LHC (CMS, in particular) experiments.
 We follow the approach to explain these excesses already adopted in \cite{Cao:2016uwt,Heinemeyer:2021msz,Biekotter:2019kde,Biekotter:2021qbc} which defines the LEP and CMS signal strengths in terms of production cross section ($\sigma$) and decay Branching Ratios ({\cal BR}s) as follows:

-where $c_{hVV}$ and $c_{htt}$ are the effective couplings of the light Higgs to gauge bosons and top quarks, respectively, computed by \texttt{2HDMC}\cite{2HDMC}.
+{ The $e^+ e^- \to Z h$ process receives large corrections from the charged Higgs scalar \cite{Xie:2018yiv}.
+Based on the charged Higgs mass and $\tan\beta$, the complete electroweak contributions to the standard one-loop model ranged from $-1.6\%$ to $+5.6\%$ considering different values of$m^2_{12}$.
+Such corrections may be transferred to $\left|c_{hZZ}\right|^2$.
+Moreover, $h\to b \bar{b}$ has been estimated at NLO in the overall 2HDM \cite{Xie:2018yiv, Kanemura:2017gbi}.
+We have checked nearly for $m_h \ge 90$ GeV, tree-level results and NLO are in pretty accurate agreement}.
+In addition, $c_{htt}$ is the effective couplings of the light Higgs top quarks, computed by \texttt{2HDMC}\cite{2HDMC}.
 Here, $h_{\rm SM}$ is the SM Higgs-boson with mass rescaled to that of the lightest CP-even Higgs-boson $h$ of the 2HDM Type-III.
 We then evaluate such signal strengths using the experimental measurements

 and performed a constrained (i.e., $m_h \sim 96$ GeV) to extract the ”best-fit” point by computing the smallest $\chi^2_{96}$, the latter given by